Griko people: Name

-The name Griko derives from the traditional name for Greeks on the Italian peninsula, it is believed to derive from the Graecians, an ancient Hellenic tribe which according to legend took their name from Graecus.
-They were one of the first Greek tribes to colonize Italy.
-The area that came to be known as Magna Graecia took its name after them.
-The Latins used this term in reference to all Hellenic people because the first Hellenes they came into contact with were the Graecians, hence the name Greeks.
-Another opinion is that the ethnonym Γρῆκος/-α does not derive linguistically from either Latin Graecus or Greek Graikos; it may have been the term their ancient Italic neighbors used for local Greek speakers in pre-Roman times, although this is only one linguistic hypothesis among many.
+The name Griko derives from the traditional ethnonym for Greeks on the Italian peninsula.
+It is believed to trace back to the Graecians, an ancient Hellenic tribe that according to legend took their name from Graecus.
+The Graecians were among the first Greek tribes to colonize Italy, giving rise to the name Magna Graecia.
+The Latins subsequently applied this term to all Hellenic peoples.
+Another hypothesis holds that the ethnonym Γρῆκος/-α does not derive directly from Latin Graecus or classical Greek Graikos, but was an indigenous term used by neighboring Italic peoples in pre-Roman times.

 Distribution

 Griko-speaking regions in Salento (Grecìa Salentina) and Calabria.

-The Greek-speaking territory of Bovesia lies in very mountainous terrain and is not easily accessible.
-In recent times, many descendants of the early inhabitants of the area have left the mountains to set up home by the coast.
-The Griko-speakers of Calabria live in the villages of Bova Superiore, Bova Marina, Roccaforte del Greco, Condofuri, Palizzi, Gallicianò and Mélito di Porto Salvo.
-In 1999 the Italian Parliament extended the historical Griko territories by Act 482 to include the towns of Palizzi, San Lorenzo, Staiti, Samo, Montebello Jonico, Bagaladi, Motta San Giovanni, Brancaleone and Reggio.
-In the Grecia Salentina region of Apulia, the Griko-speakers are to be found in the villages of Calimera, Martignano, Martano, Sternatia, Zollino, Corigliano d'Otranto, Soleto, Melpignano and Castrignano dei Greci, although Grico seems to be disappearing from Martignano, Soleto and Melpignano.
-Towns populated by the Griko people outside the Bovesia and Grecia Salentina regions have almost entirely lost the knowledge of their Griko language; this occurred largely in the late 19th and 20th centuries.
-Some towns that have lost the knowledge of the Griko tongue include the cities of Cardeto, Montebello, San Pantaleone and Santa Caterina in Calabria.
-At the beginning of the nineteenth century today's nine Greek-speaking cities of the Grecía Salentina area along with Sogliano Cavour, Cursi, Cannole and Cutrofiano formed part of the Decatría Choría (τα Δεκατρία Χωρία) the thirteen cities of Terra d'Otranto who preserved the Greek language and traditions.
-At a more remote period Greek was also spoken by a prevalent Greek population in Galatina, Galatone, Gallipoli and many other localities of Apulia, and at Catanzaro and Cosenza in Calabria.
+The Greek-speaking territory of Bovesia lies in mountainous terrain around the southern Aspromonte massif.
+In modern times, many residents relocated to coastal towns.
+Calabrian Greek speakers inhabit villages including Bova Superiore, Bova Marina, Roccaforte del Greco, Condofuri, Palizzi, Gallicianò, and Melito di Porto Salvo.
+In 1999, the Italian Parliament recognized historical Griko territories under Law no. 482, encompassing Palizzi, San Lorenzo, Staiti, Samo, Montebello Jonico, Bagaladi, Motta San Giovanni, Brancaleone, and Reggio Calabria.

+In Apulia, the Griko-speaking enclave is concentrated in Grecia Salentina, encompassing Calimera, Martignano, Martano, Sternatia, Zollino, Corigliano d'Otranto, Soleto, Melpignano, and Castrignano dei Greci.
+Surrounding towns in Apulia and Calabria that once spoke Greek lost the language during the 19th and 20th centuries, including Cardeto, Montebello Ionico, San Pantaleone, and Santa Caterina dello Ionio.
+At the beginning of the 19th century, today's nine municipalities of Grecia Salentina along with Sogliano Cavour, Cursi, Cannole, and Cutrofiano formed the Decatría Choría (τα Δεκατρία Χωρία), the thirteen towns of Terra d'Otranto preserving Greek speech.
+In earlier periods, Greek was also spoken in Galatina, Galatone, and Gallipoli, as well as inland across Catanzaro and Cosenza.

 Villages in Italy

-The Griko villages usually have two names, an Italian one as well as a native Griko name by which villagers refer to the town.
-The Griko villages are typically divided into small "islands" in the areas of southern Italy:
+Griko villages typically have both an Italian official name and an indigenous Griko name: